Long Beach Cottage Rental Frequently Asked Questions

 A: There’s a page for that.
 But depends on many variables and varies greatly.
-We have cottages with 1, 2, and 3 bedrooms; cottages with different proximity to the beach; rental durations ranging from one week to the whole summer.
+We have cottages with 1, 2, and 3 bedrooms; cottages with different proximity to the beach; rental duration ranging from one week to the whole summer.
 Call us and we’ll let you know what we have available and the pricing for that.
 Longer stays are less expensive per night and we use a formula that also offers pre and post season discounts.

 Q: Why don’t you post your prices and/or availability on your website?

 A: We don’t see a need to.
 We’re good, honest and friendly people to talk to, give us a call / email and we’ll help put together a great family memory.

 Plus updating a website never seems as important as doing just about anything else.

-Q: Why do you take a deposit, is it refundable?
+Q: Why do you take a down-payment deposit, is it refundable?

-A: We take deposits because someone (not you) will not take their family fun Long Beach Vacation seriously if we don’t take one.
+A: We take deposits as a down-payment because someone (not you) will not take their family fun Long Beach Vacation seriously if we don’t take one.
 That person (not you) will forget about the wonderful and beautiful cottage they’ve “rented” (marks of quotation sarcastically inserted for clarity of not really rented) and instead work that week and be miserable.